hchiam/learning-a11y/README.md

 - Up event (not on down event) = cancellable before release.
 - Consider click target size.
 (For mobile: 44px squared or 48px squared min.)

-## Note on system-wide keyboard accessibility
+## Notes on focus

-- Mac has a setting that lets you tab to all controls, not just inputs.
+- System-wide keyboard accessibility: Mac has a setting that lets you tab to all controls, not just inputs.
+- Move focus to new content triggered by user (example: modal).
+- Move focus to next logical element if element removed (example: closing modal).
+This means you need to maintain the previously-focused element in memory somehow.
+(Otherwise focus returns to top of page - really bad.)
+Also make sure the re-focused element announces something so the user knows what they teleported to.